 We scored a bunch of Amex points (around 50,00-60,000) after meeting another $3,000/3 month spending requirement.

 American Express really tried to make getting this card a pride thing.
 It came with a special delivery man to personally hand it to us.
 I mean…it’s just…why…it’s freaking plastic.
 I’m all for the finer things in…oh, no wait I’m not.
 It’s unnecessary and stupid.
 The guy rang the doorbell at 7AM on a Saturday, which disturbed our downstairs AirBnB guests and us as well.
 We were all standing in the doorway in our pajamas.

 I wonder what they do for those that hold the Amex Platinum.
 Or…the Black card! 😱

 We’re not big traveler hackers.
 I’m a big “crunch down and dig with full force” kind of person so I don’t believe in indulgent vacations until we’ve reached a strong form of Financial Independence.
 We’re both a bit masochistic like that.

 The only vacation is mandatory: Christmas.
 That’s a big holiday in hubby’s family.
 Apparently frosting Christmas cookies in that family has become a sport.
 I really love Christmas.
 It’s the one guaranteed chance we get to spend time with our family.

 Our airline of choice is usually Virgin.
-Jared enjoys the mood lighting and I like that the engine isn’t a deafening roar like Alaska’s ugly old planes.
+Hubby enjoys the mood lighting and I like that the engine isn’t a deafening roar like Alaska’s ugly old planes.
 When we received two similar credit card sign up offers from both airlines, we naturally chose Virgin over Alaska.

 Virgin Visa Signature